Madera, Pennsylvania

 Madera is an unincorporated community in Clearfield County, Pennsylvania, United States.
 The community is located along Pennsylvania Route 53, 4.4 mi west of Houtzdale.
 Madera has a post office with ZIP code 16661, which opened on January 31, 1861.
+It is located within the Moshannon Valley School District which was ranked number two among High Schools located within Clearfield County.

+Demographics

+The United States Census Bureau defined Madera as a census designated place (CDP) in 2023.